nashville-software-school/client-side-mastery/book-3-martins-aquarium/chapters/GIT_WORKFLOW.md

 # The Github Workflow

-Your instruction team will show you the Github workflow interactively on their own aquarium repository.
+Your coaching team will show you the Github workflow interactively on their own aquarium repository.
 They will demonstrate how to work on an independent branch of code, push the code to Github for a teammate to review, and then get the code merged into the main branch - almost always called the `main` branch.

 The checklist below is for you.
 You will use it during the practice exercise, and you will use it for your first few group projects until you learn it by heart.